Between Sheets and Words

 — *You’re still trembling*— he observed, his voice low, almost swallowed by the wind’s roar.

-— *It’s not from the cold*— Clara managed to say, her words coming out in gasps when his teeth found the curve of her shoulder, nipping lightly.
-She grabbed his hair, pulling him closer, and Rafael responded with a groan, his hands sliding down to find the waistband of her jeans.
+— *It’s not from the cold*— Clara managed to say, the words coming out between gasps when his teeth found the curve of her shoulder, nipping lightly.
+She grabbed his hair, pulling him closer, and Rafael responded with a slap to her thigh, the sound echoing in the silent room, then held her hips, positioning her over him.

-— *That…*— she began, her voice faltering. — *That doesn’t fix anything.*
+— *This…*— she began, her voice faltering. — *This doesn’t solve anything.*

 Rafael laughed, a low, satisfied sound, and kissed her softly on the lips.

-— *It fixed things for me*— he murmured, his fingers tracing lazy circles on her back. — *For now.*
+— *It did for me*— he murmured, his fingers tracing lazy circles on her back. — *For now.*

-— *Been awake long?* — His voice was rough, raspy from sleep and everything they had done the night before.
+— *Have you been awake long?* — His voice was rough, raspy from sleep and everything they had done the night before.

 Clara smiled, a small, knowing smile, and moved closer until their noses almost touched. — *Long enough to watch you steal the blankets.*

 The mention of running made something tighten in her chest.
-Clara looked away for a second, watching the light dance over the light wood of the nightstand, where a forgotten poetry book shared space with a half-empty glass of water. — *I didn’t run*— she murmured at last. — *I just… needed space.*
+Clara looked away for a second, watching the light dance on the light wood of the nightstand, where a forgotten poetry book shared space with a half-empty glass of water. — *I didn’t run*— she murmured, finally. — *I just… needed space.*

 Rafael didn’t answer right away.
-Instead, he ran his fingers through her hair, brushing it from her face with a tenderness that made her close her eyes for a moment. — *I know*— he said finally. — *And I should have given you that.
+Instead, he ran his fingers through her hair, brushing it from her face with a tenderness that made her close her eyes for a moment. — *I know*— he said, at last. — *And I should have given you that.
 But I can’t pretend I don’t miss you anymore.
 That I don’t wake up thinking about you.
-That I don’t…*— he hesitated, as if the words were too sharp to be spoken aloud. — *That I don’t love you.*
+That I don’t…*— He hesitated, as if the words were too sharp to be spoken aloud. — *That I don’t love you.*

 Clara’s heart raced.
-It wasn’t the first time he had said that, but it was the first time it sounded like a confession, not an apology.
-She raised her hand, touching his face, feeling the stubble scratch lightly against her palm. — *You hurt me*— she said, her voice steady but without anger. — *A lot.*
+It wasn’t the first time he’d said it, but it was the first time it sounded like a confession, not an apology.
+She lifted her hand, touching his face, feeling the rough stubble scratch her palm lightly. — *You hurt me*— she said, her voice steady but without anger. — *A lot.*

-— *I know*— Rafael held her hand against his face, turning to kiss her palm. — *And I’ll spend the rest of my life trying to fix that, if you’ll let me.*
+— *I know*— Rafael held her hand against his face, turning to kiss her palm. — *And I’ll spend the rest of my life trying to fix that, if you let me.*

 She should have laughed.
 Should have said that words weren’t enough, that he needed to prove it, that forgiveness wasn’t something to be won with empty promises.
 But then he kissed her—slow, deep, as if he had all the time in the world to convince her—and Clara tasted the coffee he must have drunk while she slept, mixed with the salt of the sea and her own desire.
 It was a kiss that asked for permission, that demanded nothing but honesty, and when he pulled away, her lips still tingled.

-— *I don’t want to go back to what we had*— she said at last, her fingers playing with the dark hairs on his chest. — *That relationship… was toxic.
-You smothered me, Rafael.
-And I smothered you too.*
+— *I don’t want to go back to what we had*— she said, finally, her fingers playing with the dark hairs on his chest. — *That relationship… was toxic.
+You suffocated me, Rafael.
+And I suffocated you too.*

 He nodded, his eyes never leaving hers. — *I know.
 And I don’t want that back.
 I want something new.
-Something…*— he searched for the right word— *…lighter.
-But no less intense.*
+Something…*— He searched for the right word— *…lighter.
+But not less intense.*

 — *With us, it always has*— he replied, pulling her down until she lay on top of him, skin against skin, heart against heart. — *Even when we fought.
 Even when it hurt.
 The intensity was never the problem.
 It was the fear.*

 She knew he was right.
 The fear of not being enough, of not being able to handle each other, of getting lost along the way.
-But there, in that room that smelled of salt and sex, with the morning sun warming their backs and the sound of waves breaking in the distance, the fear seemed too small to compete with what they felt.
+But there, in that room that smelled of salt and sex, with the morning sun warming her back and the sound of waves breaking in the distance, the fear seemed too small to compete with what they felt.

 — *What if we mess up again?* — she asked, her voice almost a whisper.

-Clara closed her eyes for a second, letting the words sink in.
-When she opened them again, there was a decision in them—a clarity she hadn’t felt in months. — *Okay*— she said simply. — *But if you screw up again, I’m throwing you off the balcony.*
+Clara closed her eyes for a second, letting the words settle.
+When she opened them again, there was a decision in them—a clarity she hadn’t felt in months. — *Okay*— she said, simply. — *But if you screw up again, I’m throwing you off the balcony.*

-Rafael laughed, a sound full of relief and promise, and rolled her onto the bed, pinning her beneath his body. — *Promise you’ll push me naked?*
+Rafael laughed, a sound full of relief and promise, and rolled her onto the bed, pinning her beneath him. — *Promise you’ll push me naked?*

-She slapped his shoulder, laughing, but the laughter quickly turned into a moan when he nipped at her neck, his teeth grazing her sensitive skin. — *Idiot*— she murmured, but her hands were already pulling him closer, her nails digging into his back.
+She slapped his shoulder, laughing, but the laughter soon turned into a moan when he lightly bit her neck, his teeth grazing her sensitive skin. — *Idiot*— she murmured, but her hands were already pulling him closer, her nails digging into his back.

 He paused for a moment, his lips hovering over hers. — *I love you*— he said, as if it were the most natural thing in the world. — *And I won’t let you forget that.*

-What they needed was this—the heat of their intertwined bodies, their mingled breaths, the pleasure building between them like a wave, slow and inexorable.
-Rafael propped himself up on either side of her head, his arm muscles tense as he moved, and Clara arched her back, offering herself to him with a surrender that wasn’t submission, but trust.
+What they needed was that—the heat of their entwined bodies, their mingled breaths, the pleasure building between them like a wave, slow and inexorable.
+Rafael propped himself up on his hands on either side of her head, his arm muscles tense as he moved, and Clara arched her back, offering herself to him with a surrender that wasn’t submission, but trust.

 — *Look at me*— he asked, his voice rough, and when she obeyed, she found his eyes dark with desire, but also with something deeper, something beyond the physical. — *I want to see you.*

-For a long moment, there was nothing but the sound of their ragged breathing and their pounding hearts.
-Rafael rolled to the side, pulling her into his arms, and Clara nestled against him, her head resting on his chest, listening to the rhythm of his heart gradually slowing.
+For a long moment, there was nothing but the sound of their ragged breathing and the pounding of their hearts.
+Rafael rolled onto his side, pulling her into his arms, and Clara nestled against him, her head resting on his chest, listening to the rhythm of his heart gradually returning to normal.

 — *So*— he said after a while, his voice lazy. — *What do we do now?*